FortisFar/Basic-Boilerplate/README.md

-A starter kit for using SVG sprites within your webapp, powered by Gulp.
+A basic frontend boilerplate, powered by Gulp v4.

+Uses Webpack and Babel for ES6 module bundling.